The SMART Choice

 Why should I care?

-All silver-colored dental fillings, also called amalgams, contain approximately 50% mercury.
+All silver-colored dental fillings, also called dental amalgams, contain approximately 50% mercury.

 How much mercury is released